zinja-coder/zinja-coder/README.md

 # Hi, I'm [Jafar Pathan]("https://www.jafarpathan.com/") - ZinjaCoder
 ```
-- 🎓 I am a Student pursuing Bachelor's Degree in Computer Engineering
-- 🔭 I am making career in field of cyber security with experties in red teaming
+- 🎓 Working Professional in field of Cyber Security, and helping organizations of diverse domains improves their cyber security posture.
+Completed my bachelor's in Computer Engineering, Achieved CEHv12 Practical certification.
-- ✍️ CEH V11 Practical aspirant
+- 🥷 Having expertise in VAPT of wide range of applications domains
+including Network VAPT, Mobile Applications, APIs, Thick Thin Clients,
+Web Applications, and skilled in Malware 🐞 Analysis and  Reverse
+Engineering.
-- 📕 By hobby I love to research and make content on ethical hacking and I also have a YouTube Channel about ethical hacking
+-  🔭By hobby I love to research, study and contribute in the field of cyber security.
-- 🇮🇳 From India
+- 🇮🇳 Made in India.
-- 👨‍💻 I’m availabe for collaboration on Penteration testing, Tools Development, CTFs
+- 👨‍💻 I’m available for collaboration on Tools Development and CTFs.
-- 🥷 Active CTF Player, Exploit Artist, Tech Savvy, Linux Worm
-- 🚩 Dream 'Become A Successful Red Team Operator'
+- 🎯 Stuck in Loop of - 'Hack->Code->Secure->Repeat'
 ```

 ---